 This is the harder question for some people.
 Physical fidelity is easy to define.
 Emotional fidelity is more complex.

 We talk about everything.
 We debrief after every experience.
 We check in constantly.
-Most married couples in traditional monogamous relationships do not communicate at the depth my husband and I do — because they've never had to.
+A lot of couples in traditional monogamous relationships don't have to communicate at this depth, because they've never had to.
+We've had to.
 We have.
 And it has made us closer.

 What People Are Really Asking